 For assistance completing the FAFSA application, please contact us or visit one of our offices.

-3. Our recommendation is to apply for all free aid, but the student can also apply for student loans by completing an Entrance Counseling and Master Promissory Note (MPN) on the following website: https://studentloans.gov
+3. Our recommendation is to first accept all free aid, but students can also accept student loans by completing an Entrance Counseling and Master Promissory Note (MPN) at: https://studentaid.gov